DeclanChidlow/vale.rocks/src/pages/index.md

     <p>Collection of web bits.</p>
 </a>

-Also present are all of my microblog posts, which can be accessed along with the rest of my stream of consciousness via the <a href="/firehose/1">firehose section</a>.
+You can access my stream of consciousness via the <a href="/firehose">firehose</a>.
 Ways to follow and subscribe to my output are indicated on my <a href="/syndication">syndication page</a>.

-My <a href="/uses">uses page</a> has all the details on my tools and set up, the <a href="/elsewhere/1">elsewhere section</a> shows my writing (or writing I have been involved with) outside of this site, and my <a href="/contact">contact page</a> should be self-explanatory.
+My <a href="/uses">uses page</a> has all the details on my tools and set up, the <a href="/elsewhere">elsewhere section</a> shows my writing (or writing I have been involved with) outside of this site, and my <a href="/contact">contact page</a> should be self-explanatory.

 If you wish to know more about the specifics of this site, you can read [The Design of This Site](/posts/the-design-of-this-site) and [The Implementation of This Site](/posts/the-implementation-of-this-site).